January 7, 2025

 KEDA supports over 65 scalers, including Azure Service Bus, AWS SQS Queue, Kafka, Prometheus, and more, allowing it to handle a wide range of event sources.
 It integrates with Kubernetes' Horizontal Pod Autoscaler (HPA), increasing its capabilities without introducing complexity.
 KEDA is lightweight and introduces minimal overhead, making it an efficient choice for production environments.

-How Kubernetes Event-Driven Autoscaler Works
+How KEDA - Kubernetes Event-Driven Autoscaler Works

 Metric Evaluation: When an event occurs, the scaler evaluates its associated metrics.
 For example, a scaler monitoring a message queue might check the number of pending messages.

-Scaling Decision: Based on the metrics, KEDA determines whether to adjust the number of application instances (pods).
+Scaling Decision: Based on the metrics, KEDA determines in K8s whether to adjust the number of application instances (pods).
 If the metric exceeds a defined threshold, KEDA instructs Kubernetes to scale up the application; if it's below the threshold, it scales down.

 Integration with Kubernetes: KEDA acts as a metrics server within Kubernetes, providing these event-based metrics to the Horizontal Pod Autoscaler (HPA).
 This integration allows Kubernetes to make informed scaling decisions based on both traditional metrics (like CPU usage) and external event metrics.